How Does Housing Inventory Affect Buyers & Sellers?

 What does inventory mean in real estate?

 Inventory is the number of properties available for sale in a particular real estate market.
-It is often recorded once a month, so that trends can be observed.
+It’s often recorded once a month so that trends can be observed.

 Why is housing inventory so low?

 Several factors have contributed to low housing inventory: During the Great Recession that began in late 2007, construction of new homes declined and took many years to recover.
-More recently, mortgage rates trended upward, causing many people who might have sold a starter home to stay put rather than put their home on the market.
+More recently, mortgage rates have trended upward, causing many people who might have sold a starter home to stay put rather than sell.
 Finally, investors have been buying up available properties and renting them out, taking them out of the sale market.

 SoFi Loan Products